smok-serwis/cassandra-jaeger-tracing/README.md

 Unable to fetch query trace: Trace information was not available within …
 ```

-This is because HREL Amachza k
+This is because traces are stored within different tables than Cassandra expects them to be (system_traces).
 an easy fix around this behaviour in cqlsh is to reduce
 `Session.max_trace_wait` down to 1 second.